atomicscale/youtube-dl/ESOF-Docs/ENTREGA4.md

  ![codacy](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/codicy.png)

+ Codacy's evaluation of the severity of bugs in the issue list:
  ![codacy1](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/project_quality.png)

+ Codacy's evaluation of the files in the project, from A - F:
  ![codacy2](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/severity.png)

  Here we see the files that raise the most issues within the community and their grading according to **Codacy** classification system, as we said before they concentrate around requests and problems with the extractor files.